 - Inventor: Unknown

 - Mechanism: Hungarian Rings

 - Original Price: $3.33 USD

 - Current Price: No Data

-The embossed title translates to "Brianks rings" after the town where it was made.
+This one has embossed writing on the body given it a name: "Брянские кольца" or "Brianskie Koltsa" or "Brjansk Rings" after the town where it was made.
 On the front left is and emblem of Moscow Youth festival which took place in 1985.
 Therefore I assume it was produced alongside the festival flowers.

 The original price is based on the official exchange rate (0.6 rubels per dollar) although in socialist time this was completely theoretical.
 The price (in rubels) is printed on the back of the puzzle.

 If you're looking to buy, eBay is the one place you can find almost anything... if you're willing to wait for it, then pay the price!